 Fine bulgur: Since we aren’t boiling the bulgur, use the fine consistency so that it softens once it’s mixed with and absorbs the other ingredients.

-Warm water: Initially mixed with the bulgur and left to soak.
+Warm water: Mixed with the bulgur and left to soak.

-Ground walnuts: They add a beautiful texture and flavor to the kofte.
+Ground walnuts: If you want this recipe to be nut free, you can omit them.
+Otherwise, they add a beautiful texture and flavor to the kofte.

-Spices: Salt, dried coriander, seven spices or allspice, black pepper, cumin, red chili flakes, chili powder sumac, paprika, and lemon salt.
-I added a lot of spices to give a big punch of flavor, but there’s a couple you can definitely leave out if you don’t have on hand (like the lemon salt, ground coriander, and allspice).
+Spices: Salt, dried coriander, seven spices or allspice, black pepper, cumin, red chili flakes, chili powder, sumac, and paprika.
+I added a lot of spices to give a big punch of flavor, but there’s a couple you can definitely leave out if you don’t have on hand (like the ground coriander, sumac, or allspice).

-Roasted red peppers: Just use the jarred red peppers, and blend them into a paste.
+Roasted red peppers: Just use jarred roasted red peppers, and blend them into a paste.
 That’s what I did instead of trying to source Turkish pepper paste, and it worked out great.

 Tomato paste: I use this instead of fresh tomatoes that have been blended, and it’s an easier hack that gives a rich and concentrated flavor.